-The Fonds will keep the submitted documents for a period of 90 days from the date on the letter announcing the results of the evaluation.
+The Fonds will keep the documents submitted electronically or by post for a period of 90 days from the date on the letter announcing the results of the evaluation.
 After this time, unless otherwise requested, they will be disposed of.

 All applications received by the Fonds are assessed for eligibility.
 A notice will be sent via email no later than December following the competition deadline, informing the applicant of the status of his/her application and, where applicable, its transmission to the evaluation committee.

-Evaluation committees use the FRQSC Scores and Ratings Grid.
+Evaluation committees use the FRQSC Scoring System Grid.

 An overall score of 70% is required for the application to be recommended for funding.
 In addition, a score of 70% is required for the Research-creation project criterion.

-Applicants are advised to attach equal importance to both the evaluation criteria and their associated indicators.
+Applicants are advised to attach equal importance to both the evaluation criteria and their associated sub-criteria.

-Funding applications are evaluated according to the following criteria, indicators and weighting:
+Funding applications are evaluated according to the following criteria, sub-criteria and weighting:

 Research-creation project – 50 points